 Scholarships may be awarded to eligible persons wishing to pursue a course of study beyond high school as an undergraduate student.
 Awards are not available to those seeking a post-graduate college degree (Master’s Degree).
 Eligible programs include but are not limited to:

 - Post secondary trade schools

 The 100 Club scholarship awards are one-time (or for one year) and funds are issued directly to the attending institution for tuition, books, fees, and/or housing.
-All funds must be used during this year, and are split in two payments: one check to the school in Fall and the other (providing the recipient is meeting the GPA requirements from the Fall semester) made in January for the Spring semester.
+All funds must be used during this year.

-While applicants do not need to be financial supporters of the 100 Club to be eligible to apply for a scholarship, they MUST be the spouse or child (natural or adopted) of an active, retired, or deceased police officer or firefighter.
+While applicants do not need to be financial supporters of the 100 Club to be eligible to apply for a scholarship, they MUST be the Immediate family member-child, spouse, or stepchild (cousins, aunts/uncles or other extended family are not eligible) of an active, retired, or deceased police officer or firefighter.

 Each scholarship is based on an academic year.
-For example, if an applicant will graduating high school or returning to school in Fall 2016 (academic year: 2016-17) and are interested in applying for a scholarship, they will need to apply for the 100 Club’s Scholarship Application Process which opens the first week in January and closes the first week in March each year.
-Notifications of award/no award are made by the first week in May.
-The annual Jason Schechterle Scholarship Ball (which recognizes all the scholarship recipients who were notified in May) is held the third or fourth Saturday in September.
+For example, if an applicant will graduating high school or returning to school in Fall 2022 (academic year: 2022-23) and are interested in applying for a scholarship, they will need to apply for the 100 Club’s Scholarship Application Process which opens the first week in January and closes the first week in March each year.